 Revenue is recognized as the Company satisfies its performance obligations by transferring promised goods or services to customers, regardless of when payment is received.
 Revenue is measured at the amount of consideration to which the Company expects to be entitled in exchange for transferring promised goods or services to a customer, excluding amounts collected on behalf of third parties, and may include fixed amounts, variable amounts, or both.
 Variable amounts are recorded using either the "expected value approach" or the "most likely outcome approach", as determined upon initial recognition of the contract, and are reassessed at each reporting period.
 The expected value approach measures variable consideration by probability weighting all the potential outcomes.
 The most likely outcome approach measures variable consideration as management's best estimate of the variable component.
 In estimating variable consideration, the Company reviews any potential for returns, refunds, and other similar obligations.
-For contracts containing multiple performance obligations, the amount of consideration to which the Company expects to be entitled is allocated to individual performance obligations proportionately based on the stand-alone selling price.
+For contracts containing multiple performance obligations proportionately based on the stand-alone selling price.